Wildlife Sanctuaries to Visit in Laos

 • Wildlife: Elephants, sun bears, and pangolins are among the notable species.
 The area is also a critical habitat for wetland birds like the Sarus crane.

-• Activities: Guided boat tours through wetlands and trekking paths offer prime wildlife viewing opportunities.
+• Activities: Guided boat tours through wetlands and trekking paths offer prime wildlife-viewing opportunities.

 • Unique Ecosystem: The park’s mixture of dry forests, wetlands, and rivers supports a wide variety of flora and fauna.